icon_notification notification-animation 2

 You can open an NRO account when your residency status changes to a non-resident.
 You can either convert your existing resident savings account to an NRO account or open a new NRO account.

-• After moving abroad: You can download the NRO account application form from your bank’s website or nearest overseas branch.
+• After moving abroad: You can download the NRO account application form from your bank’s website or visit nearest overseas branch.
 As an alternative, you can also visit your bank’s website and follow the instructions to open the account online and submit it to your local overseas branch or send it to designated bank branches/offices located in India.

 • Before moving abroad: Banks like ICICI Bank allow individuals with requisite documents to open an NRO account even before moving abroad.
 These include professionals transferred abroad, students with admission to a foreign university and seafarers.
-You will need to visit your bank’s nearest branch, fill up an NRO account opening form (or apply for conversion of your resident savings account to NRO account) and submit the requisite documents.
+You will need to visit your bank’s nearest branch, fill up an NRO account opening form (or apply for conversion of your resident savings account to an NRO account) and submit the requisite documents.

 Find your nearest ICICI Bank branch here: Branch Locator.